algosup/2023-2024-project-3-virtual-processor-team-1/Documents/TechnicalSpecifications.md

 - Employ a top-down parsing approach, where the parsing process starts from the highest-level constructs and gradually descends to lower-level details.
 This aligns with the hierarchical nature of an assembly language.

-- The strategy follows an LL parsing algorithm, meaning that when multiple choices are available, the leftmost non-terminal is chosen.

-- When an error is detected, the parser should provide error messages, including the printing of the line and the nature of the error.
+- When an error is detected, the parser should provide error messages, including the position where is the line and the nature of the error.
 The error handling will be described in detail in the next section.

 - As the parsing progresses successfully, construct the abstract syntax tree (AST) by linking nodes according to the hierarchical structure of the assembly language.
 Each node in the AST represents a syntactic construct, such as an instruction or operand.